ncale/ncale/src/content/general/intro.md

 I'm a programmer, [indie web](https://indieweb.org/) enthusiast, and novice writer.

-I started my career in business consulting and shifted into web development a year-ish ago due to wanting to build things.
+I started my career in business consulting and shifted into web development a year-ish ago due to wanting more experience building things.
 Now I'm a full-stack [typescript](https://en.wikipedia.org/wiki/TypeScript) dev for a [web3](https://en.wikipedia.org/wiki/Web3) startup, program things I find interesting, work on small projects in the ethereum ecosystem, and spend the rest of my productive time learning about tech / AI / crypto / software.

 <!--
 My motivation for creating this site is to